stackeduary/JavaRemoteEE22/Quiz-Answers/Answers-to-Quiz-3-Sat-1.21.md

 - `ls -l -a`
 - `ls -al`
 - `ls -lah`
+- (all the above are equivalent)

 9. How do you add all the files in the current directory to your local git repository?
 - `git add --all`
 - `git add -A`
 - `git add .`
+- (all the above are equivalent)

 10. What is a method's signature?
-- methodName(param1, param2, ..., param_n)
+- `methodName(param1, param2, ..., param_n)`
 - name of the method followed by the parameter list in parentheses

 11. _______ _______ is the situation when a class has multiple methods with the same name. (two words)
 - method overloading
 - overload: lots of methods
-- Java requires overloaded methods to have different method signatures, because it throws a compiler error
+- Java requires overloaded methods to have different method signatures, otherwise, it throws a compiler error
     - so that means that parameter lists are different between all the methods

 12. What method must a subclass call to inherit from a superclass?